 Table 4.
 This table shows the predictions a simple counting mechanism makes for the BB experimental and control trials and the ISO experimental and control trials.
+A 0 indicates that the number of times that a particular object was paired with the machine’s activation was exactly cancelled out by the number of times that it was paired with the machine’s inactivation.
+A +1 indicates that a particular object was paired with the machine’s activation once.
+A +2 indicates that a particular object was paired with the machine’s activation twice.
+Learners are said preferentially tos choose objects with larger values.

-, this account predicts that for the BB main trials children should say that object A is a blicket significantly more often than either B or C but that their treatment of B and C should not differ.
-This is because objects B and C would have been paired with the machine exactly once object A would have been paired with the machine twice.
+As shown in the table above, this account predicts that for the BB main trials children should say that object A is a blicket significantly more often than either B or C but that their treatment of B and C should not differ.
+This is because objects B and C would have been paired with the machine exactly once.
+In contrast, object A would have been paired with the machine twice.
 Similarly, this account predicts that during the BB control trials participants’ treatment of all four objects should not differ.
 This prediction results from the fact that all four objects would have been paired with the machine’s activation exactly once.
 In contrast, this account predicts that for the ISO experimental trials participants should not consider object A to be a blicket but should be split in their treatment of objects B and C because B and C would have been paired with the machine’s activation an equal number of times.
 Likewise, during the ISO control trials, this account predicts that participants should not consider object D to be a blicket but should be split in their treatment of objects A, B, and C.

 The present investigation

 The present investigation had two goals.
 First, it was designed to determine whether 5- and 6-year-olds could engage in BB reasoning when asked to reason about three and four objects and when a more appropriate measure of BB reasoning was used.
 Second, it was designed to gain greater insight into how—that is, by what underlying cognitive mechanism—children reasoned about the present causal events.
-We aimed specifically to determine which of the three cognitive mechanisms accounted for children’s causal inferences in the present context.
+We aimed specifically to determine which of the two cognitive mechanisms best accounted for children’s causal inferences in the present context.
 Given that some previous research operationally defined BB reasoning as greater treatment of object B in the BB condition compared to the ISO condition, participants in the current experiment also experienced the ISO condition (in a between-subjects manipulation).

+Current study

-Five- and 6-year-old children were introduced to a computer-animated machine called the “blicket detector” and were told that their task was to determine which objects the machine. received either two BB main trials and two BB control trials or two ISO main trials and two ISO control trials.
-Participants in both conditions then asked to indicate whether the objects in each trial were blickets.
+Five- and 6-year-old children were introduced to a computer-animated machine called the “blicket detector” and were told that their task was to determine which objects made the machine.
+They were told that objects that made the machine “go” were called blickets; objects that did not make the machine go were not called blickets.
+Participants then received either two BB main trials and two BB control trials or two ISO main trials and two ISO control trials.
+Participants in both conditions were then asked to indicate whether the objects in each trial were blickets.
 Participants were randomly assigned to the BB or ISO conditions.

 Method